cdclaxton/shortest-path-bfs/readme.md

 The code collapses the bipartite graph to a unipartite graph for search efficiency reasons.
 For example, a pair of authors could write a number of papers together, but the connectivity of the authors is more important than the papers themselves.

-Entities can be ignored when reading the graph from file to avoid finding shortest paths through nodes with certain properties, e.g. a high degree centrality.
+Entities can be ignored when reading the graph from file to avoid finding shortest paths through nodes with certain properties, e.g. a high betweeness centrality.
 This saves the user having to pre-process the input CSV files.

 The code contains a test case (in the folder `test-data-full`) where the documents and entities are as represented in the figure below.